trends

 It is essential to foresee the interest of the project in the short, medium and long term in order to consider all its aspects, as you integrate the tools you have chosen.

-2. Preparing in advance
+2. Prepare in advance

 Preparation is the key to any successful transformation.
-Regardless of the size of your organisation, changing your tools and legal software will have an impact on your internal information system, and on the way your employees work.
+Regardless of the size of your organisation, changing your tools and legal software will have an impact on your internal information system and on the way your employees work.
 The processes you are familiar with will change.

 It is therefore essential to prepare the ground with all your employees!